Featured Post

 Land boundaries established with the Cherokees by the 1770 Treaty of Lochaber

-Alas, peace with the Natives did not last long.
-Many Native Americans felt that their interests lay more closely with the British, who seemed more willing to uphold treaties with them, than with the Americans, who seemed intent on pushing further into their lands regardless of what prior treaties said.
-And once the Revolutionary War began and the Wataugans declared themselves as firmly on the side of the American patriots, they found themselves at odds with Native tribes once again.
-To help defend themselves, they built Fort Caswell (now called Fort Watauga) in 1775 at the nearby town of Elizabethton.
-Eventually, upon their request, North Carolina agreed to annex them in 1777 (TN did not become a state until 1796), and they became part of America once more .
+Alas, peace with the Native tribe did not last long.
+Many Cherokee felt that their nation's interests aligned more closely with the British, who seemed more willing to uphold treaties, than with the Americans, who seemed intent on pushing further into their lands regardless of what prior treaties stated.
+And once the Revolutionary War began, with the Wataugans declaring themselves as firmly on the side of the American patriots, they found themselves at odds with Native tribes once again.
+To help defend themselves, in 1775 they built Fort Caswell (now called Fort Watauga) at the nearby town of Elizabethton.
+Eventually, upon their request, North Carolina agreed to annex them in 1777 (TN did not become a state until 1796), and they became a part of America once more.

 Fort Caswell at Sycamore Shoals Historic State Park in Elizabethton, TN